Social Media APIs in 2026: Developer's Guide to Every Platform

 LinkedIn has the highest approval bar of any platform on this list.
 There are three products you actually care about:

-- Sign In with LinkedIn: Basic auth.
-Capped at 150 API calls per day per user.
-Usable without partner approval but very restricted.
+- Sign In with LinkedIn: Basic OAuth and profile read.
+Usable without partner approval but very restricted in what you can do with it.

-- Marketing Developer Platform: Advertising and analytics.
+- Marketing Developer Platform (MDP): Advertising, analytics, and the Community Management API live under this umbrella.
 Requires a partner application.

-- Community Management API: The product you want for posting and engagement.
+- Community Management API: The product you want for posting and engagement on organization pages.
 This is where the work is.

 - A formal access form